Dym077/virtual-gallery/README.md

 ### Future improvements and features
+Due to time constraints, I had to downscale the project quite a bit, and move an EPIC called Artists to the backlog.
+This will probably be a future feature, when a new ser will be able to sign up as a regular user or as an artist.
+Looking at the user stories, these should probably e considered "could-haves" and not "must-haves".

 #### Short term future improvements
+- As an artist, the user should acquire some exclusive features, such as able to receive reviews on their work and chat with other user.
+As for now, all users can upload artwork and be able to receive reviews on their work
+- Reviews should be written exclusively for artists and on a dedicated Reviewspage.
+Instead of a classic numeric rating, the users should be able to rate the artwork with symbols or icons instead.
+- Implement a contact form where users can get in contact with an artist to get more information about their work.
+- Implement a contact form where user can contact the site administrator.

 #### Long term future features
+- A feature where users can order artwork from their favourite artists could be implemented in a future iteration of this project.

 ## Frameworks, libraries and dependencies